ariznode/rl-swarm/README.md

 During setup, you'll be asked if you'd like to participate in the **1.
 Hugging Face** **2.
 Model** **.
 AI Prediction Market**.

 1. N then ENTER
-2. Choose your Model
+2. Choose your Model,   If you want to use default mode press ENTER
    Models:
    - Qwen/Qwen2.5-Coder-0.5B-Instruct
    - Qwen/Qwen2.5-Coder-1.5B-Instruct

    If you want to use default mode press ENTER
-3. Y then ENTER (to join Judge)

 After this setup you can see your node - [Gensyn Testnet Dashboard](https://dashboard.gensyn.ai/).